Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 #### Q8.
 What does the following command do to the git repository?
 `git reset --soft HEAD^`
-- [ ] Delete all previous commits and reset the repository history back to its initial state.
+- [ ] It deletes all previous commits and reset the repository history back to its initial state.
-- [ ] Resets the working branch to the first commit.
+- [ ] It resets the working branch to the first commit.
-- [ ] Keeps the HEAD at the current commit, but clears all previous commits.
+- [ ] It keeps the HEAD at the current commit, but clears all previous commits.
-- [x] Undoes the last commit in the working branch and sets the HEAD back one commit.
+- [x] It sets HEAD to the previous commit and leaves changes from the undone commit in the stage/index.

 #### Q9.
 You find a bug in your project, but can't locate where it was introduced in the commit history.
 How would you diagnose this problem?
 - [ ] Manually backtrack through your commit history.